Peter of Limoges (bishop)

 In January 1222, Pope Honorius III ordered Peter to bring the non-Latin churches into obedience to his authority in his diocese.
 In 1226, following a dispute between Patriarch Rainier of Antioch and Prince Bohemond IV of Antioch, Honorius empowered Peter to intervene and restore any rights that had been taken from the patriarch.
 In October 1227, Peter co-signed a letter to Pope Gregory IX on the state of the kingdom.

-Peter governed the patriarchate of Jerusalem between the death of Patriarch Ralph of Mérencourt in 1224 and the arrival of his successor, Gerold of Lausanne, in 1228.
+Peter governed the patriarchate of Jerusalem between the death of Patriarch Ralph in 1224 and the arrival of his successor, Gerold of Lausanne, in 1228.
 When the excommunicated Emperor Frederick II landed in Acre at the head of the Sixth Crusade in September 1228, Peter was one of those that met him.
 Without ecclesiastical approval, Frederick negotiated the Treaty of Jaffa and the Crusaders re-acquired the city of Jerusalem.
 Peter arrived in the city on 19 March 1229 and, acting on Gerold's orders, placed it under interdict.
 On the whole, he appears as very loyal to Patriarch Gerold.
 The incident at Jerusalem seems to have caused him some embarrassment, however.
 When summoned by the emperor to give an explanation, he failed to appear.

 During the civil war that afflicted the kingdom in the 1230s, the Estoire d'Eracles portrays Peter as a mediator between the factions.
 He played an active role in 1232.
 In 1234, he donated a church to the Knights of Lazarus.
 In 1235, he was excommunicated by the incompetent papal legate Archbishop Theodoric of Ravenna.
 In April 1236, Gregory IX lifted the ban.

 Peter last known appearance in the historical record is in September 1236.
 He died in early 1237.
 The Annales de Terre Sainte record his death in that year and his successor was in office by May.
 He died while Gerold was away in Italy.